05 - About the Open Energy Ontology#

 For whom is this training and what can you learn?#

-- want to get to know the OEO development processes,
+- get to know the OEO development processes,

-- want to collaborate developping a powerful open-source tool to enhance data management in the energy domain under the FAIR principles.
+- collaborate developping a powerful open-source tool to enhance data management in the energy domain under the FAIR principles.

 After reading the sections of this module, you will know

-- which skills are needed for OEO development,
+- which skills you need for OEO development,

 - how the OEO development process works and